-Two 25-minute sessions are delivered to each tutor group every week.
+Two 25-minute sessions are delivered to each tutor group every week by different members of the tutor group.
 In the first VfS session of the week, students are introduced to a current affairs question/dilemma and presented with information on both sides of the argument.
-Set various tasks centred around group discussion and other interactive tasks.
+They are set various tasks centred around group discussion and other interactive tasks.
 Students are then set the homework of discussing the vote topic at home with parents.
 This is further supported by our Votes for Schools parent information sheet.
 This is displayed on the school's website and gives parents a clear insight into the topic their son/daughter is discussing each week (see the picture opposite).

 In the second VfS session, students are asked to vote for whether they agree or disagree with the 'motion' or whether they answer 'yes' or 'no' to the session's question.
-Students construct a two-minute speech to articulate their point of view.
+To assist students with their oracy skills, students are broken up into smaller groups to debate the topic question.
+Students then construct a two-minute speech to articulate their point of view.
 Students do this with the assistance of additional sentence starters included in the student's planner.